China exports set to underscore worries over U.S., Europe demand

 China’s imports were seen rising 13.9 percent in April from a year earlier, compared to a rise of 14.1 percent in March.

 That would leave an estimated trade surplus of $15.1 billion, compared with a slight trade deficit of $0.88 billion in March.
-The data is due on Wednesday at around 0200 GMT.
+The data is due on Wednesday at around 10.00 p.m.
+ET.

 China’s figures come after major exporters South Korea and Taiwan posted weaker-than-expected exports for April, showing the fragility of global demand.
 Although the United States posted firm jobs numbers for April, they followed a series of weak data, while the recession-hit euro zone has record unemployment.